Menu

 Tween Machine Tool

-This tool (Github) is a recreation of a basic version of the Tween Machine tool as a Maya Command Plugin.
-The plugin is written in Python using the Maya's OpenMaya API for Python and comes with an associated PyQt user-interface.
+A simplified recreation of the Tween Machine tool built as a Maya Command Plugin in Python using the OpenMaya API, paired with a custom PyQt UI.
+(Github)

-It throws errors if nothing is selected or no animated object is selected.
+• Throws errors if nothing is selected or no animated objects are found.

-2. It loops through the list of animation curves and checks if a key exists at the current time and changes its value based on the tween value from the UI slider.
+• For each curve, checks for an existing key at the current time and updates its value based on the tween slider.

 The UI is developed with PyQt.